Grantchester, the TV series

 Green Man, music and so on

-The Green Man is a typical British Pub, with pub grub, ales and live music on weekends.
+The Green Man was a typical British Pub, with pub grub, ales and live music on weekends.
+It is closed since January 2020, but it is expected that it soon will re-open under a different name.

 Red Lion, also for children